The best way to get free drinks and complimentary cocktails in Las Vegas is by actively gambling, either at slot machines or at table games.

 This just gives you a better chance at being seen.

-Video poker at the bar is a little more tricky.
+Video poker bars are a little more tricky.

 As you can probably tell by now, the drinks aren’t exactly free – at the end of the day, you’re still paying to gamble and get drinks as a bonus.